 Barney's book, There Is No Such Thing As A Mistake, is a "how-to" in improvisational jazz and is a popular hit with teachers who use it as a curriculum guide, and with instrumentalists and vocalists at any level who can use it as a self-help guide.

-Mondays – Barney McClure Trio.
+Mondays – Trish & Barney.
+Trish Hatley and Barney McClure doing vocal arrangements and having a ball as a duo.
 All Mondays at the new Woody's Palm House, 450 S Palm Canyon Dr, Palm Springs, CA. 6-10 PM.
-Trio with Barney on keyboards, Doug MacDonald on guitar, and Mike McKinley on Drums.

 The weeks are often filled with "Casuals" around the area.
 For more informations, contact Barney at: Barney's Email, or (206) 707-6651